-Security management in Episerver CMS
+Security management in Optimizely CMS

 Note: Where and how user credentials are stored, depends on the authentication provider used.
 The separation of authentication and authorization increases flexibility.
 Making a call to a provider lets you delegate security operations to a separate machine, thereby increasing scalability.
 For infomation, see Authorization and Authentication.
-Episerver also supports single sign-on and federated claims based authenticaton.
+Optimizely also supports single sign-on and federated claims based authenticaton.

 - Security misconfiguration.
-Any configuration in Episerver CMS is designed with secure by default in mind.
+Any configuration in Optimizely CMS is designed with secure by default in mind.
 Strong security requires having a secure configuration defined and deployed for the application, frameworks, application server, web server, database server, and platform.
 Each of these settings should be defined, implemented, and maintained because many are not shipped with secure enough defaults.

 - Transport layer protection.
 The single-most common piece of sensitive information that is transmitted on the network are the user credentials (username and password).
-Episerver CMS fully supports the use of SSL (HTTPS protocol), and the use of SSL is strongly recommended.
+Optimizely CMS fully supports the use of SSL (HTTPS protocol), and the use of SSL is strongly recommended.